KyleAMathews/typefaces/README.md

 support for importing specific weights, styles, or language subsets.
 >
->To start using Fontsource, replace in your package.json any instances of "typeface-*" with "fontsource-*".
+>To start using Fontsource, replace in your package.json any instances of "typeface-*" with "@fontsource/*".
 >
-> Then change imports from e.g. "import 'typeface-roboto'" to "import 'fontsource-roboto/latin.css'".
+> Then change imports from e.g. "import 'typeface-roboto'" to "import '@fontsource/roboto/latin.css'".
 >
 >Typeface packages will continue working indefinitely so no immediate
 >changes are necessary.